Facing Foreclosure? 5 Things You Need to Know

 The good thing with this option is that these buyers will buy your home as-is, in cash.
 There is very little hassle and things can be expedited, so you can move on with your life.

 This is where Sundae can come in and help.
 Our specialty is working with buyers who need a little help and want to get the highest price on their home.
-When you list your home on the Sundae marketplace, you don’t have to worry about showings or time-consuming processes.
+When you list your home on our marketplace, you don’t have to worry about showings or time-consuming processes.
 We’ll take care of it.
-We also offer $10,000 in cash advances to help you move and get settled.
+We also offer eligible sellers up to $10,000 in cash advances to help you move and get settled.

 If you’re facing foreclosure, it can seem like the end of the world.
 It’s a stressful situation for sure but know that you are not alone and focus on what you can control.
 You can sell for cash and get the best offer to make the most out of this situation.
 You want to work with people you can trust and have your best interest at heart.
 You’re not just a number or a profit and we know that.